iihimanshuu/hiperhealth/DEVELOPMENT.md

 ## 3. Architectural Overview

-The `sdx` library follows a "schema-first" approach for its database models.
+The `hiperhealth` library follows a "schema-first" approach for its database models.

-1.  **Pydantic Schemas (`src/sdx/schema/`)**: These are the primary source of truth.
+1.  **Pydantic Schemas (`src/hiperhealth/schema/`)**: These are the primary source of truth.
 They define the data structures and validation rules for our application.
-2.  **SQLAlchemy Models (`src/sdx/models/sqla/`)**: These ORM models are **auto-generated** from the Pydantic schemas using the `scripts/gen_models/gen_sqla.py` script (`makim models.sqla`). **Do not edit these files manually.**
+2.  **SQLAlchemy Models (`src/hiperhealth/models/sqla/`)**: These ORM models are **auto-generated** from the Pydantic schemas using the `scripts/gen_models/gen_sqla.py` script (`makim models.sqla`). **Do not edit these files manually.**